stkchan/de-project-dbt/README.md

 After every dbt command (like `dbt run` or `dbt compile`), dbt generates compiled SQL code and logs inside the **`target/`** folder.

 This folder contains:
-- `compiled/` → the actual SQL files dbt sends to your warehouse.
+- `compiled/` → the actual SQL files dbt sends to our warehouse.
-- `run/` → results of your last run (successful and failed models).
+- `run/` → results of our last run (successful and failed models).
-- `manifest.json` → metadata about your project (used by dbt docs).
+- `manifest.json` → metadata about our project (used by dbt docs).

 Example structure after running dbt:
 ```bash